Transperineal prostate biopsy for men who need a clearer answer after PSA, exam, or MRI concern.

 What patients should ask before scheduling

 Ask whether MRI-targeted samples, systematic samples, or both are being planned.
-Ask what anesthesia or local numbing is used, whether antibiotics are needed, how bleeding and urinary symptoms are monitored afterward, and when pathology results are expected.
+Ask what anesthesia or local numbing is used, whether antibiotics are needed for your protocol and risk, how bleeding and urinary symptoms are monitored afterward, and when pathology results are expected.

 Also ask what happens if the biopsy is negative but PSA or MRI concern remains.
 A negative biopsy can be reassuring, but it does not always end the surveillance conversation.